usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/project-4a.md

 <i class="fas fa-info-circle"></i>&nbsp;These hints may or may not be useful depending on your approach.
 Do not be overly concerned if you do not find these hints helpful for your approach for this project.
 {: .notification }

-{% comment %}

-## Functionality
-{: .page-header }

-The core functionality of your project must satisfy the following requirements:

-  - Maintain the functionality of the [previous project](project-3.html).

-  - Process **additional command-line parameters** to support the functionality of this project.
-See the [Input](#input) section for specifics.

-  - Support the **same output functionality** as before.
-See the [Output](#output) section for specifics.

-  - Add support to **build the inverted index from a seed URL** instead of a directory using a web crawler.
-For each page crawled, this includes:

-      1. Use **sockets to download webpages** over HTTP or HTTPS, following up to 3 redirects.
-See the "Downloading URLs" section for details.

-      2. The web crawler must **remove certain HTML block elements**, process links from the remaining HTML, and then add the found URLs to a queue for further crawling.
-See the "Processing URLs" for details.

-      3. After processing links, **remove HTML tags and entities**, and then add the remaining stemmed words to the index.
-See the "Processing HTML" for details.

-  - Use a work queue to **efficiently multithreaded** the web crawler such that each worker thread handles all of the processing associated with a single web page.
-(This includes *everything* from downloading the web page to adding the processed text to the inverted index.)

-  - To avoid a infinite crawl, the web crawler should crawl up to a **fixed limit of unique URLs** (including the seed URL).

-  - Your code may *NOT* use any of the classes in the `java.util.concurrent` package.

-The functionality of your project will be evaluated with various JUnit tests.
-Please see the [Testing](#testing) section for specifics.

-{% endcomment %}